 - French Housing Improvement Agency

 - Eligible Works

 - Level of Grant

 - Application Process

 2.6.
-Application Process for Home Improvement Grants in France
+What is the Application Process for Home Improvement Grants?

-Although you can make an application using guidance and forms available on the internet on the internet, you may be best advised to contact the local office of ANAH within your préfecture.
+Although you can make application online, you may be best advised to contact the local office of ANAH within your préfecture.

 A list of their offices can be found at ANAH.

 As well as a completed application form, you will also need to supply a copy of your tax notice, at least one building quotation, evidence of ownership of the property, and any plans, planning consents, reports or photos that may be necessary in order for ANAH to give proper consideration to the application.